dyyfk/weiqi-fullstack/README.md

 const API_KEY = 'ENTER YOUR API';
 ```

 ## Usage

 Go to localhost:3000 to see the server running

-# known issues:
-1. Errors messages don't include status header. (always 404)
-2. Exception handling (Winston in future)
-3. Chessboard does not dynamiclly change according to the page size
-5. Chessboard behaves differently in different browser.
-6. Error messages do not display properly.
-7. Frontend methods are all in one file
-8. Users should have a rating system
-9. User avatars are inconsistent on the dashboard page
-10. The update users list event is not consistent for different users.

 # Credits
 ## Authors